-Regardless of the method, each job must be rated and compared.
-After defining the highest and lowest jobs, the other jobs must also be classified.
+Regardless of the method, each job must be rated against the other jobs.
+After defining the highest and lowest jobs, the other jobs must be classified in between.
 Be cautious, we are talking here about jobs and not people.
-For example, it is necessary to ask yourself whether a salesperson is at the same level as an IT specialist.
+Consequently, it is necessary to ask yourself, for example, whether a salesperson is at the same level as an IT specialist.
 This often requires reflection.
-A company that has not made certain considerations and not established a wage strategy risks ending up with poorly organized and unfair wages.
+A company that has not made certain considerations, that has not established a wage strategy, risks ending up with poorly organized and unfair wages.

-The criteria for the methods vary but are generally structured around a few logical axes: decision-making power, level of responsibility, competence level and qualifications required for the position.
-Working conditions, effort required and working environment are added where appropriate.
-For instance, when working on construction sites or in a very noisy, very dry environment, or when working with chemicals.
-For each of these criteria, we can say that "everything is relative", your decision-making power can vary depending on the size of the company, the field you work in and whether the business strategy is established at the local level or by a parent company abroad, etc.
+The criteria for the methods vary but are generally structured around a number of logical axes: decision-making power, level of responsibility, competence level and qualifications required for the position.
+Working conditions, effort required and working environment are added where appropriate, for example when working on construction sites or in a very noisy, very dry environment, or when working with chemicals.
+For each of these criteria, we can say that "everything is relative", your decision-making power for the same type of position can be very different if you work in a small or large structure, in one field or another, if the business strategy is established at the local level or by a parent company abroad, etc.

 As an example: my friends compared their job level using the equation "n-..." ("n" being the CEO).
 A friend was "n-2", but she had no staff management, no budget; decisions were made at the Executive Committee level and each step of her projects were submitted to the Project Management Office for approval.
 Another friend was "n-14" but he had several teams, a budget to manage and all the decision-making power regarding his projects once they had been approved.
 His salary was higher, while he was much lower in the hierarchy of his company.
 This example shows that all relevant criteria must be considered to properly evaluate a job.